sufone/zenfox/README.md

 4. ???
 5. Profit

+### Extra Talk
 No unnecessary permissions are required by Zen Fox, and all the code is open source.

 Recommended add-ons to go with it (but require some configuration from you):
 - Vivaldi fox: set theme based on current site
 - Stylus: modify site style to be how you like

+*This extension can basically be forked and have the theme definitons replaced and serve as kind of the template for dynamic Firefox themes of any color scheme.*